variantstudios/comscience4help.com/_posts/2018-05-07-why-the-name-communication-science-inc---the-url.md

 title: 'Why the Name Communication Science, Inc., & the URL?'
 date: 2018-05-07 00:00:00
 category: blog
+excerpt: 'For our name, we borrowed Communication Science from a little-known academic discipline that emerged in the 1950s.
+In the 1987 Handbook of Communication Science...'
 search_engine_optimization:
   page_title: 'Why the Name Communication Science, Inc., & the URL?'
   page_description: